-Retirement Normal retirement benefit Age/Service requirement First appointed as a judge before July 1, 2013 (Tier 1): (a.)
+Retirement Age/Service requirement First appointed as a judge before July 1, 2013 (Tier 1): (a.)
 Age 65 and five years of Allowable Service (b.)
-Age 70 (mandatory retirement age) First appointed as a judge after June 30, 2013 (Tier 2): (a.)
-Age 66 and five years of Allowable Service (b.)
+Age 70 (mandatory retirement age) First appointed as a judge after June 30, 2013 (Tier 2):(a.)
+Age 66 and five years of Allowable Service(b.)
 Age 70 (mandatory retirement age) Judges appointed before July 1, 2013 with less than five years of allowable service on or before December 31, 2013 may make a one-time election for the Tier 2 benefit package.
 Amount First appointed as a judge before July 1, 2013 (Tier 1): 2.70% of Average Salary for each year of Allowable Service prior to July 1, 1980 and 3.20% of Average Salary for each year of Allowable Service after June 30, 1980.
 Maximum benefit equal to 76.80% of Average Salary.
 First appointed as a judge after June 30, 2013 (Tier 2): 2.50% of Average Salary for each year of Allowable Service.
 Tier 1 who elected into Tier 2: 3.20% of Average Salary for each year of Allowable Service prior to January 1, 2014 plus 2.50% of Average Salary for each year of Allowable Service after December 31, 2013.
 Early retirement Age/Service requirement Age 60 and five years of Allowable Service.
 Amount Normal Retirement Benefit based on Allowable Service and Average Salary at retirement date with reduction of 0.50% for each month the member is under Normal Retirement Age at time of retirement.
 Form of payment Life annuity.
 Actuarially equivalent options are: (a.)
 50%,75% or 100% joint and survivor with no bounce back feature (b.)
-50%, 75% or 100% bounce back feature (c.)
+50%, 75% or 100% with bounce back feature (c.)
 15-year certain and life thereafter Benefit increases Since January 1, 2014, benefit recipients receive annual 1.75% benefit increases.
-If the accrued liability funding ratio reaches 70% for two consecutive years (on a Market Value of Assets basis), the benefit increase will revert to 2.0%.
-If the accrued liability funding ratio reaches 90% for two consecutive years (on a Market Value of Assets basis), the benefit increase will revert to 2.5%.
-A benefit recipient who has been receiving a benefit for at least 18 full months as of the January 1 increase will receive a full increase.
-Members receiving benefits for at least six months but less than 18 full months as of the January 1 increase will receive a pro rata increase.
+If the accrued liability funding ratio reaches or exceeds 70% for two consecutive years (on a Market Value of Assets basis), the benefit increase will revert to 2.0%.
+If the accrued liability funding ratio reaches or exceeds 90% for two consecutive years (on a Market Value of Assets basis), the benefit increase will revert to 2.5%.
+A benefit recipient who has been receiving a benefit for at least 12 full months as of the June 30 of the calendar year immediately before the adjustment will receive a full increase.
+Members receiving benefits for at least one month but less than 12 full months as of the June 30 of the calendar year immediately before the adjustment will receive a pro rata increase.